Driving inclusive, translational research from the frontline

 Practices: If you are a practice which serves one of the most deprived areas in Greater Manchester (decile 1 to 4) and are considering becoming ‘research-active’ or already are, you are welcome to join the GM IRN.
 Please complete this form GM IRN EOI Form

-Researchers: If you are a commercial or non-commercial researcher looking to co-design or deliver research that includes patients from diverse or deprived socio-economic backgrounds, please contact gmicb-mh.mimpresearch@nhs.net
+Researchers: If you are a commercial or non-commercial researcher looking to co-design or deliver research that includes patients from diverse and/or deprived socio-economic backgrounds, please contact gmicb-mh.mimpresearch@nhs.net

 GM IRN Member Practices